Magenta HR Consulting

 Can I refuse an employee's annual leave request?

 Yes.
-You can refuse a specific holiday request, as long as you are not preventing the employee from taking their statutory minimum leave across the year.
-The usual approach is to give notice at least as long as the leave requested, for example two weeks' notice to refuse a two-week request, and to apply your approach consistently.
+You can turn down a specific holiday request, as long as you're not stopping someone taking their statutory minimum leave across the year.
+The usual approach is to give notice at least as long as the leave asked for, so two weeks' notice to refuse a two-week request, and to be consistent about it.

-Refusing leave fairly is about genuine business reasons and consistency, not picking and choosing.
-Blanket or inconsistent refusals, especially where a protected reason might be involved, are where complaints tend to start.
+Refusing leave fairly comes down to genuine business reasons and being consistent, not picking and choosing.
+Blanket or one-rule-for-some refusals, especially where a protected reason might be in play, are where complaints tend to start.

 Important